SamiP7/TiraLab-ChessBot2020/documentation/structure.md

 Moves class gives all the possible moves that we, and the opponent can do, given our current board position.
 Here we also *translate* our moves to [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface) so that they are valid on the server and also convert them back from UCI so that our board can read them.
 This class also handles all the rules of chess which explains its large size.
 There's a lot of *"copypaste"* code here but this is rather unavoidable unless we want to give up on the flexibility that the methods here give us.
 Time complexity shouldn't be more than O(n^2) at max, since it has to check your moves and opponents at the same time to return all valid moves.

-### Pieces

-Currently quite redundant class so it will most likely be deleted in the future.

 ### MinMax

 Basic algorithm which tries to maximise our score and drop the opponents as low as possible with the goal of winning the game of course.
-With its current status, it can comfortably win against level 3 bot, can hold it's own against level 4 but level 5 crushes it.
+It tracks these with the use of heuristics which assign a value for each piece on the board whilst taking into consideration their position as well.
+Bot does perform quite reasonably given what depth the minimax algorithm can go to.
+Most of the time it wins against level 3 lichess bot and increasing the algorithms depth, it can even win against level 4.
-Currently it analyzes all the possible moves we can make which are provided by the Moves class and tries to pick the best one with the help of minmaxing and heuristics.
-Currently it can only reach depth 4 and it's quite slow even then.
-This is going to be worked on by the help of another algorithm or by trying to make the current implementation more efficient.
-As of now, I can't even guess the time complexity, especially with pruning, since on every node it has to fetch both your and your opponents moves and already at depth 4, this is already going through hundreds of thousands of nodes.
-Time could be saved if I implemented move ordering and depending how well that was made, we could go up to depth 6 with more speed than we have now.
-In consideration though, without any kind of pruning we would have to go through **a^n** nodes where n is depth and a is moves for each node visited.
-So at depth 4 this can easily go to over a million nodes.
-Depth might still have to sacrificed in the future for more speed since it quite literally runs at a snail's pace in situations where it's critical to make the absolute best move.
+Currently it analyzes all the possible moves we can make which are provided by the Moves class and tries to pick the best one with the help of minimaxing and heuristics.
+The algorithm can only reach depth 4 at a reasonable time, where every move takes about 20-30 seconds.
+This number can go higher or lower depending on the game situation.
+Minimax uses alpha-beta pruning and move ordering to help it work faster, but even these can only do so much.
+On the bright side, these do improve the algorithm's speed by quite a lot, since without these the moves took several minutes even at depth 3.
+Move ordering is especially useful with pruning since this way we can achieve the alpha-beta cutoff way faster which cut down the time at depth 4 by several minutes.
+If you are more interest about the performance of this algorithm, I talk more about it in the testing document.

 ### Heuristics

 Heuristic used by the program have been gained from [here](https://www.chessprogramming.org/Simplified_Evaluation_Function).
 This basic heuristic provides favored locations for each piece and their values so the bot knows which pieces it should try to capture and how it should try to move.
-Making a more complicated one is most likely out of my skill range so I'm not attempting to make my own.
+Move ordering also uses this to sort the moves with a basic insertion sort algorithm working in O(n^2).
+Making a more complicated heuristic is most likely out of my skill range so I'm not attempting to do that.

 ### String list